 2. Cumulative pregnancy rate / Cumulative live birth rate – IVF with donor eggs

-In the case of IVF programs with donor oocytes, cumulative success rates can be on average 75% to even 95% – taking into account three IVF cycles with donor oocytes – performed in short time intervals.
-Of course, the average success rate with a single program will be lower.
+In the case of IVF with donor eggs, cumulative success rates can be on average 75% to even 95% – taking into account three IVF cycles with donor oocytes – performed in short time intervals.
+Of course, the average success rate with a single programme will be lower.
 On average, this type of treatment will have 55-65% success rates depending on the clinic and depends on woman’s age in a very limited way.

 Live birth vs. pregnancy rates

 We have already published an article about the ways IVF clinics present success rates statistics and the difference between live birth and pregnancy rates for in vitro programmes in the article on IVF success rates.
 In that article, you will also find an explanation of how you can calculate your live birth success rate.
 If you have pregnancy success rate data, you can use the tool we developed, Pregnancy Funnel, to find out what your chances of a live birth are.